In this lesson you will learn how to Post Secondary Grades in Illuminate.

 Copy Gradebook Score Continued- If you would like to use ALL student's Gradebook Score as their Final Grade, scroll to the bottom of your page and click Use Gradebook Scores as Final Grades.

 Ignore- This feature was specifically created for 12th grade students, or students who need final grades posted before the actual end of term.
-If Ignore is checked, and then Invert is clicked, grades for the students selected will be posted, but the grades for students not selected will not be posted.
+If Ignore is checked, grades for students with that checkbox selected will not be posted.

 3. Check your comments or add new ones.